What Are Clear Braces?

 Additionally, if you have any issues such as gum disease, this will need to be treated before your teeth braces treatment can begin.

 All things considered, most patients can complete their clear braces treatment within 2 years.
 The average patient finishes anywhere from 6 months to a year.
+It's important that patients continue to wear the retainers they're given after their treatment or the teeth will eventually shift back to their original positions.

 How Much Do Invisible Braces Cost?

 Invisible braces and aligners used to be more expensive than traditional metal braces.
 But with the advancements in technology and the greater demand for these discreet options, invisible braces are now offered for comparable pricing.
 In fact, there are many solutions like Invisalign that are significantly cheaper than the more traditional braces.
+The prices for clear braces can be as low as $100 a month or less.

 It's also worth noting that lots of these treatments are covered either partially or entirely by your insurance plan.
 Check your own dental policy to see what is covered, what requires a co-pay, and what will be eligible for reimbursement before you decide on the best treatment method for you.